Internet on the go, saving money

 But this entails a number of annoyances: wasting valuable vacation time, facing language barriers to understand rates, paying in local currency, and, most importantly, having to handle the tiny physical SIM card, risking losing your own.

-The other approaches currently available are the use of public wi-fi and any packages provided by your telephone carrier.
+The other approaches currently available are the use of public wi-fi and any packages provided by your telephone provider.
 Let's analyze both.

 Use public or hotel wi-fi